Wilder Beef in Cornwall

 It all depends what cattle are fed.
 Beef and dairy cattle can be divided into animals which have been fed entirely on grass (including silage and hay), and those which have been fed wholly or partly on grain.
 Grain typically means concentrated cereals, along with products from crops such as soya and palm oil, in the form of ‘nuts’ – compressed, processed feeds, which make cattle grow faster and produce more milk.
 Grain production requires a large area of land, sometimes in far-flung countries where it results in clearance of precious native habitats such as rainforests.

-Farmers rearing livestock on 100% grass often take a longer term, more sustainable approach to grassland management, incorporating a wider range of plants into the mix, including deeper rooting, drought-resistant grasses and flowering plants such as legumes which release nutrients: more flowers, more nectar, more wildlife.
+The term grass fed can be misleading – especially when talking about cattle involved in our Wilder Beef scheme.
+In fact the cattle will be reared on whatever plants they can forage whilst out in the fields and nature reserves – so in fact a wide variety of plants and shrubs are eaten with medicinal and nutritional benefits for the cattle, and for consumers.
+100% Pasture Fed is a more accurate description.
+Farmers rearing livestock on 100% pasture often take a longer term, more sustainable approach to pasture management, incorporating a wider range of plants into the mix, including deeper rooting, drought-resistant grasses and flowering plants such as legumes which release nutrients: more flowers, more nectar, more wildlife.
 Cornwall has plenty of grass, with a long growing season in our mild climate.
-Livestock efficiently convert grass into protein which humans can eat, and we need the livestock to maintain our grasslands for a wide range of wildlife.
+Livestock efficiently convert grass and other plants into protein which humans can eat, and we need the livestock to maintain our grasslands for a wide range of wildlife.
 Arable (crop) farming, like cattle farming, can be an intensive, industrialised business, requiring high inputs of artificial fertilisers and pesticides, leaving soils exposed to erosion and degradation.
 Using arable land to grow crops to feed cattle, when they could be fed grass, seems inefficient when that valuable land could be used to grow food for direct human consumption.
-If we reduce the amount of meat we eat but choose to buy meat or dairy products reared entirely on grass, this is surely better for humans, farm animals and wildlife.
+If we reduce the amount of meat we eat but choose to buy meat or dairy products reared entirely on pasture grown plants, this is surely better for humans, farm animals and wildlife.

 Beef cattle have long provided an essential service in maintaining our nature reserves for our cherished wildlife.
-Generally, the cattle eat nothing but grass and herbs while they are on the reserves, resulting in healthier cattle, and healthier, tastier meat for people, too.
-Numerous beef farmers and some dairy farmers in Cornwall produce a 100% grass-fed product, but you need to know your producer – through farmers' markets, direct via farm shops or food boxes, or through a local butcher.
+They eat grasses and shrubs which if left untouched would smother some of the more delicate, rarer plants which in turn provide a habitat for many pollinators and other wildlife.
+Their dung is a rich invertebrate factory, producing an abundance of dung beetles and larva which in turn feed a wide variety of birds and bats.
+The diet of shrubs, grass and herbs eaten while they are on the reserves results in healthier cattle, and healthier, tastier meat for people too.
+Numerous beef farmers and some dairy farmers in Cornwall produce a 100% pasture-fed product, but you need to know your producer – through farmers' markets, direct via farm shops or food boxes, or through a local butcher.
 Ask if the product is 100% grass fed as, legally, beef can be labelled as grass fed if this only means 51% grass!

 Pasture for Life